NeCTAR-RC/nectar-training/package08/sections/concerns.markdown

     * You can keep offline backups of your data to reduce the impact of a catastrophic data loss, however be aware that this increases your exposure to data breaches (because there is a security risk at *two* data centers).
 Nevertheless, keeping physically separate backups of important data is generally recommended, as you can not protect your data on the cloud against physical disasters as fires or earthquakes leading to the data centres being destroyed.

-    * When you release storage space because you don’t need it any more, make sure you securely erase all data (see also Module 9 for how to do this), so it does not leak to other tenants.
+    * When you release storage space because you don't need it any more, make sure you securely erase all data (see also Module 9 for how to do this), so it does not leak to other tenants.

 * **Hardware Failure and Data loss**: When the hardware fails, all data may be lost, if it has not been backed up.
 The state of the virtual machine may also be lost.
 Data loss by physical damage to the data storage is a risk which exists in any data centre.